-If you have been arrested in Fulton County for a DUI, we are available to discuss you Fulton DUI case anytime, including after hours, weekends, and holidays!
+If you have been arrested in Fulton County for a DUI, we are available to discuss your Fulton DUI case anytime, including after-hours, weekends, and holidays!

 If you are visiting from out of town, we can appear in Fulton County State Court or any Municipal Court in Fulton County on your behalf, so you don’t have to.

 Call Chestney & Sullivan today: 404.816.8777